-Death, life's faithful servant, comes to loose the worn sandale, and give the weary rest.
+Death, life's faithful servant, comes to losse the worn sandais and give the weary rest.

-Passed to the Summer Land, from Hatover, Ill., October
+Passed to the Summer Land, from Superer, Ill., October 30th, 1866, Locy L. E. Houn, aged 18 years, 10 mouths and 18

-30th, 1866, Lucy L. E. Honn, aged 18 years, 10 months and 18 Thou art gone to the mansion of rest, Lecy, Thou art gone to the mansion of rest; This world possessed few charms for thee; Thou smiled, and then it set thee free,
+Thou art gone to the mansion of rest; This world possessed few charms for thee; Thou smiled, and then it set thee free, To join the blest.
+Thou art gone to thy happy home, Lucy,

-To join the blest.
-Thou art gone to thy happy home, Lucy, Thou art gone to thy happy home, Where sickness and sorrow you ne'er shall soe, But always happy there will be In the days to come.
+Thou art gone to the mansion of rest, Lacy,

+Thou art gone to thy happy home, Where sickness and sorrow you ne'er shall see, But always happy there will be In the days to come.

-Thou art gone to the realms of bliss, Lucy, Thou art gone to the realms of bliss; Thou never more shalt suffer pain, But we all shall meet you again, In the land of the blest.
+Thou art gone to the realms of bliss, Lucy, Thou art gone to the realms of bliss; Thou never more shalt suffer pain, But we all shall meet you again, In the land of the bleet.

-ELECTA L. HORK.
+ELECTA L. HORN.